MalahatNation/governance-library/post-secondary-policy.md

 ## 1. VISION STATEMENT

-The education of the MN people is the foundation of a strong and healthy community.
+The education of the Malahat Nation's people is the foundation of a strong and healthy community.

 ## 2. INTRODUCTION